 After reviewing the Food Vendor/Peddler License applications from this and previous audits, it was discovered that there is no valid One Day Food Vendor License for \$20.00 on the books, even though a one day special event category is listed on the Food Vendor license application.
-For these cases, the most applicable license to be issued would have been for a one week Food Vendor license at a cost of \$100; per Section 14-44(d) of the Revised General Ordinances, thus undercharging the licensees.
+As a result, the City Auditor felt the most applicable license to be issued would have been for a one week Food Vendor license at a cost of \$100; per Section 14-44(d) of the Revised General Ordinances, thus undercharging the licensees.